eamon831/wedevs_task/README.md

 - **[flutter_staggered_grid_view](https://pub.dev/packages/flutter_staggered_grid_view)**: A staggered grid view for Flutter.

 ## Features
+- **Localization**: The app supports localization in English and Bengali.
 - **Sign In**: Users can sign in to the app using their email and password.
 - **Sign Up**: Users can sign up for the app using their email and password.
 - **Home**: Home page is empty for now.